-There are many ways to use a PRSG G for bit commitment.
-One such way is shown in Figure 1.
-Here, $\rho$ is a security parameter that controls the probability that a cheating Alice can fool Bob.
-We let $G{\rho}(s)$ denote the first $\rho$ bits of G(s).
+There are many ways to use a pseudorandom sequence generator G for bit commitment.
+One such way is shown in Figure 115.1.
+Here, ρ is a security parameter that controls the probability that a cheating Alice can fool Bob.
+We let $G{\rho}(s)$ denote the first ρ bits of G(s).